 During these moments, I split.
 Some part of me goes away to a place where his words cannot reach.
 My face remains neutral.
 My body stands still.
 But I am elsewhere entirely.
 Years later, I will learn this is called dissociation, a survival strategy my nervous system deployed to protect me from unbearable psychological pain.
 In the moment, I only know that I must conceal my tears, restrain my defence, and hide how afraid I am.
 Any emotional response increases danger.

 Where do I go when I leave?
 The answer eludes me.
-It is an automatic response rather than a conscious choice, my body’s wisdom protecting me in the only way available when fight and flight are both impossible.
+It is an automatic response rather than a conscious choice, my body’s wisdom protecting me in the only way available when fight-or-flight is both impossible and dangerous.
 I exist in some internal space that feels grey and distant, muffled, as if I am underwater and the sounds are reaching me from far away.
-This internal refuge keeps me functioning but at a cost: I lose pieces of my experience, cannot fully remember what happened during these dissociated moments, carry gaps in my memory that will later make me doubt whether events occurred as I recall them.
+This internal refuge keeps me functioning, but at a cost: I lose pieces of my experience, cannot fully remember what happened during these dissociated moments, and carry gaps in my memory that will later make me doubt whether events occurred as I recall them.

 The Weight of Protection